DenisKudr/dbt_light/README.md

 Statement
 -------------------------------------------------------------------------------

 Function `statement` is a way to perform select query from template and return results back to jinja context.
-Statement will return either a list if only one column was selected or list of tuples where tuple represent a row:
+Statement will return either a list if only one column was selected or list of tuples where tuple represents a row:

 ```sql
 {% set country_codes = statement('select country_code from {{ some_seed }}') %}